 The statutory law of Hong Kong is codified in the Laws of Hong Kong, which appears on the e-Legislation database website maintained by the Department of Justice (see also Hong Kong Legal Information Institute).
-Below are the main statutes for family law.
+Ordinances and subsidiary legislation (such as Rules and Regulations) are frequently referred to by their chapter number in the Laws of Hong Kong, i.e. their "Cap" number.
+Below are the main statutes for family law: